Use Hashtags to promote Myositis conversations

 - Avoid posting the same exact content using hashtags more than once.
 This can appear as you trying to boost your presence without offering anything new to the conversation.

 - Use only appropriate hashtags for the content you are posting.
-For example, if your post talks about your day at the beach with no mention of your disease, using #myositis would be ineffective usage.
+For example, if your post talks about your day at the beach with no mention of your disease, using #myositis would be ineffective usage unless you are showing that myositis now allows you to be able to go to the beach.

 Most networks which allow hashtag usage can be searched by clicking on the hashtag or through the use of a search bar.
 When you click on a hashtag, you will be presented with a listing of all posts, articles, images, videos and audio that were tagged with that keyword, or hashtag.